How your GTM motion impacts your marketing strategy and org chart

 Different channels work best for different GTM motions.
 Assuming you picked the right GTM motion for your audience and business, start with inbound channels in self-serve motions and outbound in sales-led motions.

 The CTAs–and the mix of CTAs–on your website will be different for different GTM motions.
 For self-serve motions, your sign up process should be extremely low friction and your product and onboarding process should do a lot of the selling.
 For sales-led motions, booking a 1:1 meeting is often a big ask, so typically you’ll need “shallower” or “easier” conversion events sprinkled throughout your website too—think events, templates, reports, etc. In either case, you are trying to get an email address or a “hand raise” quickly.
-(I should probably write a a whole newsletter on this)
+(I should probably write a whole newsletter on this)

 The types of content you create and how content is distributed also differ.
 Once a user or company is in your product in self-serve motions, you can use the product as a content distribution channel and the product itself becomes a “sales enablement” tool.
 You don’t have this luxury in sales-led motions, so marketing & sales rely more on email to share content.
 You will also need more gated“lead magnet” content in sales-led motions.